A ‘Buy Before You Sell’ Bridge Loan in Arkansas Unlocks Your Home Equity

 A crucial factor in this process is your debt-to-income ratio (DTI).
 Lenders will calculate your DTI by considering the payments on your existing mortgage, the new mortgage payments for the home you are purchasing, and any interest-only payments on the bridge loan, if applicable.

 However, if your old home is already under contract and the buyer’s loan approval is finalized, some lenders may only account for your new mortgage payment in the DTI calculation.
-These considerations helps ensure that you can comfortably manage payments on both properties, providing a safety net in the event that your current home doesn’t sell immediately.
+These considerations help ensure that you can comfortably manage payments on both properties, providing a safety net in the event that your current home doesn’t sell immediately.

 What are the benefits of a bridge loan in Arkansas?